Blog

 Conclusion

-After playing with this some more, I think I will use a DisclosureGroup instead of a Menu in my apps, since a disclosure group uses an arrow to indicate that there are more actions, which I find works better.
+After playing with this some more, I think I will use a DisclosureGroup instead of a Menu in my apps, since it uses an arrow indicator that I find works better.